-That being said, Hush…Hush is beautifully constructed, stylishly directed and photographed (Joseph Biroc’s shadowy black and white cinematography is fantastic!).
+That being said, Hush…Hush is beautifully constructed, stylishly directed and photographed (Joseph Biroc’s shadowy, Oscar-nominated black and white cinematography is fantastic!).
 I will admit that it does have some slow spots — the movie tends to drag in places — but I usually enjoy slow-burn thrillers and director Aldrich keeps the momentum going all the way to its expected but satisfying climax.

 Bette Davis gives a first-rate performance as Charlotte.
 She manages to create a real human being, not an easy task by any means considering the plot’s implausibilities.
 Davis also takes chances when the scene permits.
 There is a particularly unforgettable moment near the end of the movie that only an actor of Davis’s caliber could pull off: she crawls on the floor, whimpering and moaning as her character finally loses her mind.

-As every movie buff knows, Hush…Hush was meant to reunite Davis with Joan Crawford, but the latter supposedly got sick and left the production.
+As every movie buff knows, Hush…Hush was meant to reunite Davis with Joan Crawford (Mildred Pierce), but the latter supposedly got sick and left the production.
 Last-minute replacement Olivia de Havilland does a commendable job as Bette’s chic cousin, but as much as I like her performance, I think Crawford would have been better.
 Plus, Bette and Joan had the kind of fascinating chemistry that cannot be duplicated.

 While Bette and Livvie pull each other’s hair out, the impressive supporting cast keeps us entertained.
 Joseph Cotten (Shadow of a Doubt) is wonderfully viperish as Dr. Bayliss and Agnes Moorehead (The Magnificent Ambersons) managed to nab an Oscar nomination as Bette’s faithful servant Velma.
 Cecil Kellaway (Guess Who’s Coming to Dinner?) plays an inquisitive reporter.
 Victor Buono (What Ever Happened to Baby Jane?) has a small role as Bette’s “Big Daddy.”
 It was fun to see Bruce Dern (Coming Home) and George Kennedy (Cool Hand Luke) in small roles.

 Mary Astor (The Great Lie) is the standout in the cast by sheer force of talent.
 Astor is Jewel Mayhew, the scornful wife of Bette’s lover.
 In her 1971 memoir, A Life on Film, Astor fondly recalls Davis telling director Aldrich, “Pay attention to this woman (Astor), you may learn something.”
 Astor has only a couple of scenes but she is terrific!
 This was Astor’s very last movie.
-She retired from acting and became a best-selling novelist — there ARE second acts in American lives!
+The Oscar-winning actress retired from acting and became a best-selling novelist — there ARE second acts in American lives!